 First 24 hours: Because dietary energy is no longer present, glycogen (a storage form of sugar used for quick energy) stores are broken down and used for energy.

 24 - 36 hours: The body breaks down proteins more aggressively to convert them into sugar molecules (a process called gluconeogenesis).
-The body may also start selectively eliminating damaged or dysfunctional cells and mitochondria at this point (this is called autophagy and we’ll discuss it more in part 3).
+The body may also start selectively eliminating damaged or dysfunctional cells and mitochondria at this point (this is called autophagy and we discuss it more in Anti-Aging Benefits of Fasting).

 36 hours and after: The body’s mechanisms that convert fat into energy start to take over and we begin to function on stored fat.
 Most people enter ketosis by about the start of this period or shortly after.

 Keep in mind that the physiological processes that occur over the first several days are highly dependent upon the individual.
 As they say in the biohacking community YMMV (your mileage may vary) the actual physiological response will fall on a spectrum (some people enter ketosis quicker and others more slowly) because of factors including genetic reasons and past experience with fasting.

 There is no one-size-fits-all fasting protocol.
 Many people try different methods before settling on their favorite.
 As the Science article indicates, fasting-feeding regimens fall into four categories:

 2. time-restricted feeding

 4. fasting-mimicking diet